|Education||University of Zimbabwe|

 Manzunzu was tried in July 2012 on charges of corruption for fraudulently auctioning a house belonging to Ms. Sibongile Manyimo, but was acquitted at the close of the State case.
 He was charged with two counts of corruption and fraud involving more than $150 000.
 He allegedly committed the offence between 2000 and 2003 while he was still working in Zimbabwe as the Registrar and Deputy Sheriff of the High Court of Zimbabwe.

 In July 2015, the High Court threw out a National Prosecuting Authority application for review of the proceedings leading to the lawyer’s acquittal on charges of fraud and corruption.
 The State cited as respondent failed to appear in court to argue the matter before Justice Lavender Makoni.
-Justice Makoni, after reading documents filed in the record and hearing submissions from Manzunzu’s lawyer Mr Jonas Dondo of Dondo and Partners, threw out the application with costs.
+Justice Makoni, after reading documents filed in the record and hearing submissions from Manzunzu’s lawyer Jonas Dondo dismissed the application with costs.
 The State had applied for a review of the trial magistrate’s decision to acquit Manzunzu.
-The State’s main reason in the application was that the trial magistrate Mr Clever Tsikwa committed gross irregularities in the proceedings leading to Manzunzu’s acquittal.
+The State’s main reason in the application was that the trial magistrate Clever Tsikwa committed gross irregularities in the proceedings leading to Manzunzu’s acquittal.

 It cited the refusal by the trial magistrate to briefly adjourn for three hours to allow a witness to look for documents the witness intended to refer to for purposes of the trial, as a miscarriage of justice.